martynapawlak/RegulatoryActivityOfDNA/README.md

 # Regulatory Activity of DNA

 I did the project as part of my deep learning course at university.
-All the description is included in the report_project1.pdf :).
+The full description is included in the report_project1.pdf :).

 ## Usage
 ```bash